amq/edu-spa/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Deploying to Firebase

+Run `ng build --prod` to build a production version.

+Then run `firebase login` to log in and `firebase deploy` to deploy.

 ## Further help